 July

-July is hot and happenin’ in Seattle with fine weather, cloudless blue skies, and an energy that only summer brings.
-It’s also high season so expect plenty of tourists everywhere.
+July is hot and happenin’ in Seattle.
+We’ve got fine weather, cloudless blue skies, and an energy that only summer brings.
+It’s also high season, so expect plenty of tourists everywhere.

-Restaurants are packed, and it’s advisable to book ahead to get a table.
-Visit popular museums and galleries early in the morning to avoid long queues.
+Restaurants are packed, and we’d advise you to book ahead to get a table.
+We’d also recommend visiting popular museums and galleries early in the morning to avoid long queues.
+(Unfortunately, we know from our summer visits that this is all too common!)

 Festivals & events in July